9 Tips for Becoming a Better Networker

 Networking is a critical part of any CRE professional's job.
 As a matter of fact, it’s a critical part of everybody’s job.
-And with conference season in full swing, there's no better time to brush up on your networking skills and maybe even pick up some new ones.
+And whether conference season is in full swing or it's still a few months away, it's never a bad idea to brush up on your networking skills — and maybe even pick up some new ones.

 Before you even start to see how you can improve your skills, you may need to ask yourself the question – am I doing enough networking?
 According to a 2012 survey of over 12,000 business professionals, you need to spend about 6.2 hours per week to see return for your networking efforts.
 Whether you are new to commercial real estate or a seasoned veteran; whether you are a leasing broker or a portfolio manager, you probably need to be doing more networking.